Ch0wW/gameserver-cfg/zdaemon/README.md

 > We are still with doomuser, in $HOME/zdaemon !

-Since we have put everything important, let's make a check to see if Zandronum is actually working.
+Since we have put everything important, let's make a check to see if  is actually working.
 Type in this command:
 > ./zserv -waddir $HOME/zdaemon/wads -iwad DOOM2.WAD

 It should load MAP01 (or E1M1 if you put DOOM.WAD), as seen in this picture: